Aiven-Open/klaw-docs/docs/docs/HowTo/installation/configure-klaw-wizard.md

 permission) can add clusters.

-After adding the cluster, based on the protocol selected (SSL or any other protocol), ensure the Klaw Cluster API\'s `application.properties` files include the relevant configurations.
+After adding the cluster, based on the protocol selected (SSL or any other protocol), ensure the Klaw Cluster API's `application.properties` files include the relevant configurations.

 Example :